Frédéric Louis Godet: Biography

 Godet was born on 25 October 1812 in Neuchâtel.
 His father, Paul-Henri, who was a lawyer, died early.
 His mother, Eusébie née Gallot, a pious, strong and intelligent pastor's daughter, who founded a girls' school, devoted herself to his early training.

 He conducted preparatory studies in Neuchâtel, and then studied theology in Berlin and Bonn.
 There, he came into contact with the leading theologians of the day, like Hengstenberg, Tholuck, Nitzsh, Steffens, Neander and Schleiermacher.
 Of these, Neander exerted the greatest influence on him.
 Important spiritual influences came from Otto von Gerlach and Baron von Kottwitz, ensuring an emphasis on piety rather than mere intellectualism.
 Nikolaus von Zinzendorf and Johannes Gossner also helped him overcome a spiritual crisis and come to a wholehearted commitment and faith in God's grace.

 Upon graduation in 1836, he returned to Neuchâtel, where he was ordained to the ministry and became pastor of two small parishes.
 In 1838, however, he returned to Berlin in order to succeed his mother as tutor for the crown prince, Frederick William of Prussia.
 The prince was a receptive pupil for the clergyman, who taught him fear of God, and Godet remained a close friend of the Emperor to be for the rest of the latter's life.
-When he left Berlin, in 1844, he received a lifetime pension from the Prussian royal family, and was appointed chaplain to the Prince Royal of Prussia William I.
+When he left Berlin, in 1844, he received a lifetime pension from the Prussian royal family, and was appointed chaplain to the Prince Royal of Prussia, William I.

 He retained the position until 1844, when he once again returned to his home town, where he became deacon of the churches of Val-de-Ruz (1844-1850) He devoted himself with great energy to the practical works of the churches, organizing Sabbath schools and other agencies.
 The same year he married Caroline Vautravers.
 In 1850, he was appointed professor of theology at Neuchâtel, having charge of New Testament Criticism and Exegesis, and later also of Old Testament Introduction.
 From 1851 to 1866 he also held a pastorate in Neuchâtel, and he tirelessly set up religious agencies and philanthropic associations.

 By 1873, the Church of Neuchâtel had lost both its freedom and its orthodoxy, as the state passed a law that made every citizen a member of the church by virtue of his birth, and ministers were declared eligible for office apart from subscription to any creed.
 In response, Godet became one of the founders of the free Evangelical Church of Neuchâtel, and professor in its theological faculty.

 He retired in 1887, and was succeeded as professor by his son George.
 Afterward, he continued to publish.
-Godet did much to interpret German theological thought to French–speaking Protestants, and the English translations of his works made him influential in international NT scholarship.
+Godet did much to interpret German theological thought to French–speaking Protestants, and the English translations of his works made him influential in international New Testament scholarship.
 Godet died on 29 October 1900 in Neuchâtel.
 Another son of his, Philippe Godet, became a professor of French literature at University of Neuchâtel and published his biography in 1913.